Luca Weckström

-Luca Weckström (born 5 June 2003) is a Finnish professional football player who plays as a left winger for Veikkausliiga side KTP.
+Luca Weckström (born 5 June 2003) is a Finnish professional football player who plays as a left winger for Veikkausliiga side Jaro.

 Club career

 In February 2022, Weckström signed with IF Gnistan in second-tier Ykkönen.

 In late November 2023, he joined KTP.
 They won the 2024 Ykkösliiga and were promoted to Veikkausliiga for the 2025 season.

+After KTP was relegated, Weckström joined FF Jaro for the 2026 season.
+He was injured in early May after three league matches and was estimated to miss the entire campaign.

 Personal life

 Weckström belongs to a football family.
 His grandfather Juha, mother Nina, uncle John and aunt Anne-Maria are former players.
 His cousins Daniel Rantanen and Amanda Rantanen have also played football professionally.